Did you know that specific blood types are best utilized for platelet donations?

 A platelet donation takes just a little longer than a whole blood donation and is done via an automated system that returns other components to your body.
 Because their shelf life is very short (just 5 days compared to 42 days for whole blood), platelets are constantly needed.
 Your ONE donation for platelets will allow you to donate enough for a complete patient dose.
 That’s supporting ONE patient directly!

-You can continue to support patients every two weeks through platelet donations.
+You can continue to support patients every 7 days through platelet donations.
 Please consider increasing your donation frequency and continue to support life through blood donation.

 If you have A, B or AB blood types, please consider a platelet donation today.
 Learn more.